I could make this recipe with my eyes closed and hands tied behind my back.

 Instructions

-- When chicken is done, transfer thighs to a plate (be careful, as the pan handle will be hot).
-Place skillet back on the heat and add minced garlic and the juice of one lemon half.
+- Make the pan sauce.
+When chicken is done, transfer thighs to a plate (be careful, as the pan handle will be hot).
+Place the skillet back on the heat and add remaining minced garlic and the juice of half a lemon.
 Cook for about 30 seconds, scraping up the browned bits on the bottom of the pan.
 Turn off the heat, then return chicken to the pan to coat in the sauce.

 Notes